 Deploying Hello World to App Engine

 Deploy the Hello World app on App Engine by running the following command from the

 gcloud app browse

-- In the GCP Console, go to the Projects page.
+- In the Cloud Console, go to the Manage resources page.

-- In the project list, select the project you want to delete and click Delete project.
+- In the project list, select the project that you want to delete and then click Delete delete.

-- In the dialog, type the project ID, and then click Shut down to delete the project.
+- In the dialog, type the project ID and then click Shut down to delete the project.